Getting a Mortgage In The USA

 How does buy-to-let work over there?

 In America, buy-to-let is known as buy-to-rent.
-With a booming rental market across the pond, lots of investors are looking at mortgages to buy rental property in the US.
-As such, there are lots of lenders willing to help fund those investments.
+With a booming rental market across the pond, many investors are looking at mortgages to buy rental property in the US.
+As such, there are many lenders willing to help fund those investments.

 The biggest concern for lenders is affordability.
 So, there is no reason you can’t get a mortgage in America while living in the UK, provided you can show you can manage the repayments.